sensorimotorai/sensorimotorai.github.io/debates.md

 That's why we're launching the ***RL Debate Series***, where researchers will defend and debate alternative theories of interactive learning and agency.

-## The first round: three presentations + final debate
+## The first round: five presentations + final debate

-Meet our three brave contenders, each ready to get in on the action and defend their favorite theory:
+Meet our five brave contenders, each ready to get in on the action and defend their favorite theory:

 <figure style="text-align: center; margin: 1em 0;">
   <img class="fluid-img"